khunspoonzi/prospective-plutus-pioneers/week01/lecture01/3_Homework.md

 5. Wait for Nix shell to initialize

     **Note:** This can take 30 - 40 minutes and will consume more than 10 GB in your nix/store/ directory

+## Build the English Auction Contract

+1. Enter a Nix shell from the Plutus repository as outlined previously
+2. Navigate to week 1 of the Pluts Pioneer Program repo

+    `cd /path/to/plutus-pioneer-program/code/week01/`

+2. Update Cabal

+    `cabal update`

+3. Build with Cabal

+    `cabal build`